zazukoians/schema-editor/README.md

 If a HTTP server and SPARQL store are already available, all that is necessary for installation is firstly to clone this repository and copy the *src/public* directory (with subdirectories) onto the target machine and serve as web pages.

-You should then follow the instructions for **Uploading Prefixes Map** below.
+You should then follow the instructions for **Uploading Prefixes Map** under **Running Schema Editor** below.

-If not, the following procedure can be followed to build a minimal HTTP server and install a SPARQL store.
+If facilities aren't already available, the following procedure can be followed to build a minimal HTTP server and install a SPARQL store.

 ### Requirements